 Full datetime event:New York — Tuesday, October 19, 2021From 8:00 pm to 9:00 pmLos Angeles — Tuesday, October 19, 2021From 5:00 pm to 6:00 pmLondon — Wednesday, October 20, 2021From 1:00 am to 2:00 amAthens — Wednesday, October 20, 2021From 3:00 am to 4:00 amSingapore — Wednesday, October 20, 2021From 8:00 am to 9:00 amSydney — Wednesday, October 20, 2021From 11:00 am to 12:00 pm

-From long-haul flight safety to dog import paperwork, international dog travel may seem daunting at first glance.
-However, through careful preparation and planning, you and your precious dog can explore the world together!
+Traveling with your good boys and girls doesn’t have to be limited to road trips.
+International dog travel may seem daunting at first glance thanks to long-haul flight safety and dog import paperwork.
+However, through careful preparation and planning, you and your fur-friend can explore the world together!

 - Whether or not you should bring your dog to Europe

 - What to expect & how to keep your dog safe on international flights